SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 ```
 CInterpreter >> visitSequenceNode: aSequenceNode
+	"Visit the sequence and return the result of the last statement.
-	"Initialize all temporaries to nil"
+	Initialize the sequence temporaries to nil."

 	aSequenceNode temporaryNames do: [ :e | self tempAt: e put: nil ].